ddries/dicdh/README.md

 It uses the Cloudflare API to update the DNS records.
 Thus, a valid API key with permissions to edit DNS records is needed.

-Authenticating with email is not supported as it is considered unsecure and a bad practice.
+Authenticating with email is not supported as it is considered insecure and a bad practice.

 ### Public Ip APIs